CM1301: Principles, Tools and Techniques for Secure Software Engineering

 Semester Double Semester

-Academic Year 2024/5
+Academic Year 2025/6

 Outline Description of Module

-This module introduces software engineering principles and practices that are needed to develop software-intensive systems.
-Students will work learn a variety of principles and techniques to create quality, secure software over group and individual activities.
+This module introduces software engineering principles and practices that are needed to develop software systems.
+Students will learn a variety of principles and techniques to create quality, secure software over group and individual activities.
 They will gain practical experience of software requirements, modelling, software testing, and project management skills.
 They will perform key tasks, both technical and non-technical, in the software development lifecycle.

 On completion of the module a student should be able to

-1. Apply their understanding of the fundamental concepts, principles and practices of software engineering when completing activities including requirements gathering, development and testing.
+1. Apply their understanding of the fundamental concepts, principles, and practices of software engineering when completing activities including requirements gathering, development and testing.

-3. Apply their knowldege of secure software quality criteria in completing activities.
+1. Apply their knowldege of secure software quality criteria in completing activities.

-6. Demonstrate an awareness of the nature of professional bodies and relevant codes of ethics and professional conduct.
+1. Demonstrate an awareness of the nature of professional bodies and relevant codes of ethics and professional conduct.

-7. Reflect on their experience of working in a team and individually on projects.
+1. Reflect on their experience of working in a team and individually on projects.

 How the module will be delivered

-on-line resources that you work through at your own pace (e.g. videos, web resources, e-books, quizzes),
+• on-line resources that you work through at your own pace (e.g. videos, web resources, e-books, quizzes)

-on-line interactive sessions to work with other students and staff (e.g. discussions, live streaming of presentations, live-coding, team meetings)
+• on-line interactive sessions to work with other students and staff (e.g. discussions, live streaming of presentations, live-coding, team meetings)

-face to face small group sessions (e.g. help classes, feedback sessions)
+• face to face small group sessions (e.g. help classes, feedback sessions)

 Skills that will be practised and developed

-Project Planning and Time Management
+• Project Planning and Time Management

-Requirements specification
+• Requirements specification

-Software construction and testing
+• Software construction and testing

-Structure, refactor, and test code
+• Structure, refactor, and test code

-Systems modelling
+• Systems modelling

-Team working & Communications Skills
+• Team working & Communications Skills

-Using version control software to collaborate on a project
+• Using version control software to collaborate on a project

 How the module will be assessed

-Assessment is based on three distinct written individual portfolio submissions, evidencing the student’s work during module activities.
+Assessment is based on three distinct written class tests, evidencing the student’s work during module activities.
+Students will be provided with reassessment opportunities in line with University regulations.

 Assessment Breakdown